Serena Williams’ Legacy Lives On In Black Girls Like Me

 Williams is undoubtedly iconic, from all the records she’s broken (including her own) to her becoming the face of tennis, a sport that was once dominated by white men.
 Her dominance was always so inspiring to me — she didn’t just take up space in a world full of country clubs and rich white elites, she owned tennis.
 Serena Williams is tennis.

-I remember watching TV as a kid, and when all the children’s programming, like Arthur, WordGirl, and Cyberchase, would turn into afternoon talk shows, like The Tavis Smiley Show and Maury, I would scroll through the channels looking for something to hold my attention.
-I would land on ESPN and there she’d be, leaping side to side, muscles taut and ponytail swaying.
+I remember watching TV as a kid, and when children’s programming, like Arthur, would turn into afternoon talk shows, I would scroll through the channels looking for something to hold my attention.
+I would land on the sports channel and there she’d be, leaping side to side, muscles taut and ponytail swaying.
 The enigmatic presence of Serena Williams became so familiar to me; her unmistakable signature grunts, the thwack of the tennis ball as it connected with the racket.
 She was an undeniable force on the court.

 “